1. The atmosphere is the envelope of_____________.

 Explanation: Maintained by balance between incoming and outgoing radiation.

-35. The difference between maximum and minimum daily temperature is called:
+35. The difference between maximum and minimum daily temperature is called_____________.

 A) Mean temperature